 The good thing about starting a business is anyone can do it—even you.
 We saw lots of rags to riches stories from college dropouts to 9-5 escapees earning major income in their own time.
 All you have to do is start.

 Got a crazy product idea?
 Then turn it into reality.
 Are you good at baking?
 Then turn your hobby into a business.
 Do you have preloved items you don’t use anymore?
 Then sell it to generate side income.
 Everyone starts small.
-You can start a business even at the comforts of your home with little to no capital.
+You can start a business at home with little to no capital.

 If you are keen on starting a business at your home, we have some small business ideas for you: